 - Wisdom teeth removal – this is one of the leading reasons why adults get their teeth removed.
 Wisdom teeth are the last set of teeth to grow on the mouth.
 They feature molars that grow at the furthest back of the mouth, on both the lower and upper jaws.
 These sets of teeth grow between the ages of 16 and 25.
 Some people are lucky to have their teeth grow properly.
 Others have misshapen and impacted wisdom teeth.

 - Decayed teeth – tooth decay on adults can be detrimental.
 It can cause an infection for all the adjacent teeth and surrounding tissues.
 When a tooth is severely decayed, saving that tooth puts the rest of the healthy teeth at risk of infection.
 Such a case merits the extraction of the tooth to safeguard the overall health of your mouth.

 - Crowded mouth – in orthodontics, a crowded mouth is a situation where the teeth are too large for the jaw, or too many thereof.
 Sometimes the milk teeth are stubborn to fall off.
 This means that they do not allow room for the growth of adult teeth.
 In that case, a patient can have two sets of teeth within the same area.
 This causes a crowded mouth.
 To make room for the teeth to align properly, the extraction of such teeth is necessary.

 - Fractured bones – a traumatic accident can cause severe damage to the mouth of a patient.
 One of the greatest risks is that of fracturing your bone structure.
 This means that the teeth may not have adequate support to hold them in place.
 If the fracture is significant, then removing a tooth or more is necessary to save your mouth from further damage.
-A dentist near you has to first examine the extent of the bone damage relative to the health of your teeth.
+A dentist in 90069 has first to examine the extent of the bone damage relative to the health of your teeth.

 How Do You Care for Your Mouth After The Procedure?